edmundhung/conform/docs/tutorial.md

 }
 ```

-The login form is getting event better!
+The login form is getting even better!
 In additional to the features we mentioned before, it now...

-- Validates the fields when you leave the field
+- Validates the fields when you leave the input
 - Revalidates it once the value is changed
 - Auto focuses on the first invalid field

-Note that all the validation are done on server side, which is great because:
+Note that all the validation are done on server side, which means:

-- No need to bring in another package to the client bundle for validation (e.g. zod / yup)
+- There is no need to bring in another package to the client bundle for validation (e.g. zod / yup)
-- Have one single place defining all the validation logic
+- You can have one single place defining all the validation logic

-## Client Validation
+## Sharing validation

-Validaing on the server is cool, but it might also gives slower feedback due to network latency.
+Validating fully on the server is cool.
+However, network latency would be a concern if there is a need to provide instant feedback along with user typing.
+In this case, you can consider reusing the validation logic on the client as well.

 ```tsx
 import { parse, useForm } from '@conform-to/react';